 There is no way around it.
 If you want to have an authoritative, high-ranking product review site in the next few months, you will eventually have to write real reviews based on real experiences.

-And If you aren’t one yourself, you may have to collaborate with or employ real subject matter experts to do the reviews.
+And if you aren’t one yourself, you may have to collaborate with or employ real subject matter experts to do the reviews.
 Additionally, you will probably need to invest in multimedia production capabilities that will allow you to make original, high-quality product shots and video demos, preferably with decent audio quality.

 Of course, it doesn’t end there.
 You’ll have to ensure that your viewpoints are well-articulated and that all your written and multimedia content is optimized for Google Search.

-As with Google’s other algorithm changes, the Helpful Content Update is not likely to be the last.
+As with Google’s previous algorithm changes, the Helpful Content Update is not likely to be the last.
 If past updates are any indication, site publishers who are truly committed to delivering good content are not likely to experience anything drastic.
 Those who have counted on publishing low-quality product reviews, however, probably have their work cut out for them.